lroquec/devops-simple-k8s/README.md

 ## Next Steps for Learning

 After understanding this project, you can:
-1. Add more complex network policies
+1. Implement more complex RBAC scenarios
-2. Implement horizontal pod autoscaling
+2. Explore custom metrics for HPA
 3. Add monitoring and logging
-4. Explore Kubernetes Ingress
-5. Learn about ConfigMap and Secret updates
-6. Explore CI/CD integration with GitHub Actions
+4. Implement service mesh
+5. Explore backup strategies
-7. Understand GitOps principles with ArgoCD
+6. Learn about GitOps principles

+## Understanding Pod Scheduling and Scaling

+The project demonstrates advanced scheduling and scaling through:
+- Priority classes for different workloads
+- HPA for automatic scaling
+- Resource quotas for capacity management
+- RBAC for access control

+This combination shows how Kubernetes manages:
+- Resource allocation
+- Workload priorities
+- Automatic scaling
+- Security boundaries

 # Continuous Integration and Deployment